Justice & Governance Partnerships

 For more on the JGP phases, see the JGP Program Description.

-In JGP jurisdictions, Aspen CJRI provides communities up to $3M in funding over four years, and provides technical assistance, beginning with a comprehensive planning period that launches a local justice collaborative.
+In JGP jurisdictions, Aspen CJRI provides communities up to $1.5M in local funding over five years, and provides expert technical assistance, beginning with a comprehensive planning period that launches a local justice collaborative.
 Then, working with Justice Mapping and other national partners, JGP sites will launch a new tool for local jurisdictions, the Justice Audit.
 The Justice Audit reports and tracks the forms of governance, policies, practices and the real world outcomes in criminal justice and the wider justice ecosystem within a community.
 The Audit is rooted in community-engaged development, transparency, and accountability in ways that push toward community-involved justice.
 Based on Justice Audit findings and extensive community input, partner jurisdictions then create Justice Reinvestment Plans – actionable strategies for improving local policy and practice across a broad ecosystem of supports that will improve the lives of those most impacted by the justice system.

 The impact envisioned by JGP is the transformation of the local justice ecosystem through collective action, as demonstrated by a reduction in governmental crisis management interventions and a concurrent increase in the well-being of neighborhood residents.
 To accomplish this, diverse stakeholders will come together to form a collective vision of safety and justice that values the experiences and knowledge of community members and the role that chronic insecurity in housing, health, education, transportation and employment play in shaping safety and justice.

 The impacts that JGP expects to see are:

 - Shared Vision: Agreement on a shared definition and vision of justice and safety.

 - New Governance: A new cross-sector and community engaged governing coalition around local justice policy.

 - Community Ownership: Broader community leadership, perspectives, and ownership.